 - 1/4 cup cold water + 2 tablespoons corn starch

 - 2-3 cups steamed white rice

-- For meal prep: divide rice, salmon, and veggies between four resealable containers and teriyaki sauce in it's own small container.
-Refridgerate for up to 1 week.
+Divide rice, salmon, and veggies between four resealable containers and teriyaki sauce in it's own small container.
+Refrigerate for up to 1 week.
 To reheat, simply remove the lid from the containers and microwave for 2-4 minutes until hot throughout.
 (See tip) Serve with reheated remaining teriyaki sauce.